MASTER PLAN + 5 BUILDING PROJECTS

 FSAC T/A The Springfield Anglican College

-As the Managing Architect we have designed, documented and managed the construction of five projects delivered over three stages.
-These include new interior fit-outs for existing senior science labs and primary and secondary administration facilities, new year 7 outdoor learning space, an award-winning new Resource Centre (library and general learning areas) and most recently the Kurrajong Centre for Senior Learning – a designated space to support year 11 and 12 students in the transition to university.
+As the Managing Architect we have designed, documented and managed the construction of 6 projects delivered over 4 stages.
+The interior alteration and additions of existing buildings include senior science labs, primary and secondary administration facilities, the year 6 classroom building, and a year 7 outdoor learning space.
+The new builds include the Resource Centre, which houses senior library and general learning areas, and the Kurrajong Centre for Senior Learning, a designated space to support year 11 and 12 students in the transition to university.

 Designed to be as permeable as possible, the spaces allow ample natural light and promote healthy learning.
 The planning maximizes sun access in winter, whilst large covered spaces offer respite in the hotter months.
-Creative use of standard materials take inspiration from the colours and textures of the bushland setting, while fitting sympathetically within the existing built context.
+Creative use of standard materials, take inspiration for the colours and textures of the bushland setting, while sympathetically work with the existing built context.

 This building is obviously popular with both students and staff and justifiably so as it is an inspiring building to be in.
 It is surely a building that will benefit students’ education for many years to come.